Including the voices of young people in the work of Waverley Care, Wave Highland and SX Scotland.

 Alice Murray – I’m Alice.
 I’m from East Lothian originally, but have spent the past five years living in Edinburgh.
 I recently graduated from Edinburgh University studying social anthropology.
 My passion for promoting positive sexual health grew when I began teaching sex education classes four years ago.
 I focused my dissertation on the failures of abstinence-based comprehensive sex education!

 Catherine Kelly – I’m Catherine and I’m a student in Dundee.
 I enjoy playing sports and socialising with friends and am really looking forward to joining the Young People’s Panel!

-EJ Carroll – Hi there, my name is EJ, I am 20 years old and currently studying my HND in Legal Services.
+EJ Carroll – Hi there, my name is EJ, and I'm currently studying my HND in Legal Services.
 I’m very excited to be part of this project as it will give me an opportunity to share my own experiences as well as giving me a chance to learn from others!

 Quentin Wallace – I’m a nonbinary man who’s very enthusiastic about affecting change when it comes to the way sexual health is taught and talked about in Scotland.
 I’m determined to help remove the stigma around taboo subjects as well as encourage more inclusive language.
 He/him pronouns please!

 Rhona Gowans – Hey!
 I’m Rhona.
 I am from Galashiels in the Scottish Borders and currently live in Edinburgh while studying Social Anthropology at the University of Edinburgh.
 I am incredibly passionate about the promotion of healthy, happy, and safe sexual and reproductive lives and I want to use my voice to advocate for a more sex-positive, inclusive society for everyone.